sagefy/sagefy/docs/Planning-Sequencer.md

 "H" has the most dependents, so that would be recommended as the starting place for the learner.
 Let's say, however, the learner choose to learn unit "D" first.

-Now the remaining set is C and H. The learner chooses H. So now the remaining set is E and C. Let's say the learner chooses C.
+Now the remaining subject is C and H. The learner chooses H. So now the remaining subject is E and C. Let's say the learner chooses C.

 Now, the only option remaining is E. After E, the learner would do B, then A.